dewsign/vue-gtm/README.md

   id: 'GTM-xxxxxxx', // Your GTM ID
   enabled: true, // defaults to true.
 Plugin can be disabled by setting this to false for Ex: enabled: !!GDPR_Cookie (optional)
   debug: true, // Whether or not display console logs debugs (optional)
+  loadScript: true, // Whether or not to load the GTM Script (Helpful if you are including GTM manually, but need the dataLayer functionality in your components) (optional)
   vueRouter: router, // Pass the router instance to automatically sync with router (optional)
   ignoredViews: ['homepage'] // If router, you can exclude some routes name (case insensitive) (optional) });